List of lakes of Wisconsin

 There are over 15,000 lakes in Wisconsin.
 Of these, about 40 percent have been named.
 Excluding Lake Michigan and Lake Superior, Lake Winnebago is the largest lake by area, largest by volume and the lake with the longest shoreline.
 The deepest lake is Wazee Lake, at 350 feet (107 meters).
 The deepest natural lake is Green Lake, at 237 feet (72 meters).
-The largest man-made lake is Petenwell Lake.
+The largest artificial lake is Petenwell Lake.
 Many lakes have the same names, with over 150 named Mud Lake and over 100 named Bass Lake.

 List of named lakes

 Below is the list of named lakes/reservoirs in Wisconsin, as identified by the USGS and/or the WIDNR.
 Areas and max depths are provided by WIDNR unless otherwise noted.
 Alternate names are indicated in parentheses.
 Only included are lakes over 100 acres.